87 Basic Spanish Phrases for Everyday Conversations

 Take Note: If you want to ask or give directions in Spanish, you should learn some essential prepositions of place and specific questions for this context.

-Basic Phrases in Spanish for Work & School
+Key Phrases for Work & School

 • ¿A qué hora es…?: What time is…?